onshinpei/ds-markdown/README.en.md

 ---

 <div align="center">
-  <strong>If this project helps you, please give it a ⭐️ Star for support!</strong>
+  <strong>If this project helps you, please give it a ⭐️ Star!</strong>

   <br><br>